jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 -----------------------------------------------------

-Below we give a Python script which makes use of the |pyretis| library to run an MD simulation of 2000 steps in the forward and backward directions.
+Below we give a Python script which makes use of the |pyretis| library to run a MD simulation of 2000 steps in the forward and backward directions.
 It will generate a trajectory (named ``traj.xyz``) and display a plot of the energies (an example is shown in the figure below).